OData/odataorg.github.io/_posts/2015-09-30-Enterprise-Mobile-Application-Development-OData.md

 author: Sumit Sarkar
 ---

 In my role as Chief Data Evangelist for Progress Software, it’s important to promote best practices for data connectivity and integration patterns.
-In thinking about an architecture for building enterprise mobile applications, I made the recommendation to leverage OData for the connectivity.
+In thinking about an architecture for building enterprise mobile applications at Progress Software, I made the recommendation to leverage OData for the connectivity.

 Below is a tutorial on building an enterprise mobile application by leveraging end-to-end solutions in the OData.org ecosystem.